OlliSaarikivi/homepage/cv.md

 |*Research Intern*|*2 Feb 2015 - 8 May 2015*|
 {: class="nohead"}

-Distilled phi-4-reasoning from an OpenAI reasoning model with some amazing collaborators.
-I curated high-quality seeds, designed synthetic generations and ran ablations for STEM and coding.
+Distilled phi-4-reasoning from an OpenAI reasoning model.
+Curated high-quality seeds, designed synthetic generations and ran experiments for STEM and coding.

 Lead synthetic data generation tool development at Microsoft AI’s pretraining team and built generations for *improved reasoning capabilities in phi-4*.